Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Conclusion

 \section{Conclusion}

-In this work, we introduced a meta-framework for building more powerful retrosynthesis models by ensembling.
-Instantiated with two new models exhibiting favorable performance in their own categories, we demonstrated \combinedmodel's efficacy on commonly used datasets.
-Through time-split experiments, we provided key insight into the strengths of different model classes.
-For the first time, we have demonstrated close to optimal retrieval for rare reaction classes, and shown that the ensemble is preferred over single models.
-In search experiments on both existing and new benchmarks, we validated that \combinedmodel's strong performance carries over to multi-step search.
+In this work, we introduced a framework for building powerful retrosynthesis models by ensembling.
+Instantiated with two new models with different inductive biases, each exhibiting favorable performance in their own categories, we introduced \combinedmodel, and demonstrated its efficacy on commonly used datasets, providing key insight into the strengths of different model classes.
+For the first time, we have demonstrated close to optimal retrieval for rare reaction classes, thus allowing retrosynthesis models to essentially become soft reaction databases, and shown that the ensemble is preferred by expert organic chemists in terms of quality.
+In experiments on both existing and new benchmarks, we validated that \combinedmodel's strong performance carries over to multi-step search.

-We hope that our results open up ensembling strategies as a new dimension of optimization, and also inspire new developments using the latest progress in Transformers, as well as more powerful representation learning for chemical transformations, to achieve the goal of even more accurate retrosynthesis models in the future.
+Our results open up ensembling strategies as a new dimension to improve retrosynthesis models, and demonstrate that deep learning method development, leveraging latest progress in Transformers and powerful representation learning for chemical transformations, continues to be a fruitful path to improving model performance.
+With the parallel development of increasing availability of standardized, high-quality high throughput experimentation data, we anticipate further acceleration towards the goal of fully closed-loop synthesis planning, orchestration and execution.